Home support services help you to remain independent and to live in your own home as long as possible.

 - the Guaranteed Income Supplement, the Spouse’s Allowance or the Widowed Spouse’s Allowance under the Old Age Security Act (Canada).

-- support and shelter allowance under the Employment and Assistance Act or the Employment and Assistance for Persons with Disabilities Act.
+- support and/or shelter allowance under the Employment and Assistance Act or the Employment and Assistance for Persons with Disabilities Act.

 - a War Veterans Allowance under the War Veteran’s Allowance Act (Canada).